-Unfortunately, Jasmine creates further potential for confusion in an area that already warranted clarification.
-The court of appeal's comments on privilege waiver were unnecessary to its decision, which could have rested solely on the crime-fraud exception to the attorney-client privilege.
-In its outrage over the fraudulent actions of the corporate representatives and its eagerness to admit the incriminating voicemail, the court fashioned a new variant of the waiver doctrine: A two-pronged rule in which the strict liability approach applies to a disclosure by the holder of a privilege, while the subjective intent approach applies to disclosure by a representative of the holder.
+The court's comments on privilege waiver were thus unnecessary to its decision.
+In addressing the issue, the court fashioned a new variant of the waiver doctrine: A two-pronged rule in which the strict liability approach applies to a disclosure by the holder of a privilege, while the subjective intent approach applies to disclosure by a representative of the holder.
 Previous decisions made no mention of such a two-pronged approach.
-Guidance is needed to make clear what rule applies.
+The decision thus generated further potential for confusion in an area that already warranted clarification.